Congregation of Notre Dame of Montreal: Role of Congregation Sisters in the education of women and Île Royale

 During the latter half of the nineteenth century, missions were established in various parishes of the Provinces of Quebec, Ontario, Nova Scotia, New Brunswick, Prince Edward Island, and in the United States.
 Many academies and schools were also opened in the city of Montreal.

 Present day

 In 1908 the Notre-Dame Congregation founded Notre Dame Ladies College, now known as Marianopolis College.

 In 1926 Waterbury Catholic High School, a girls' high school in Waterbury, Connecticut was founded.
 In 1975, it was merged with Holy Cross High School (Connecticut), administered by the Congregation of Holy Cross.
 The building was renamed and served as the diocesan Sacred Heart High School.
 As of 2018, ten sisters of the congregation Notre Dame still ministered in the Waterbury area, in parishes, schools, a prison, and a hospital.

 In 1981, a community was established in Troyes, Marguerite Bourgeoys' native city.
 A second community in France was formed in 1989 in Estissac, where the sisters established the Marguerite Bourgeoys Cultural Centre.

-As of 2019, there are about 830 members of the congregation.
+As of 2020, there were about 860 members of the congregation.
 The motherhouse is in Montreal.

+In 2023, the Congregation announced that the estate on which the Villa Maria high school lies will be sold off, leaving the future of the school uncertain.
+The current lease ends in 2030, and the Congregation intends to put the land on sale the following year.
+The Congregation cited the falling number of nuns as one of the reasons behind its decision to sell.
+Proceeds would be spent on helping poor students at public elementary and secondary schools in Quebec.
+In 2024, Marianopolis purchased the property located at 4873 Westmount Avenue, home to its Westmount Campus, from the Congregation.
+In the same year, the Sisters also sold their building at 4120 Vendôme Avenue (near the border between Notre-Dame-de-Grâce and Westmount) to the Selwyn House School.